iaco-vlad/po-app/README.md

 This command will start the development server and compile the necessary assets.

 5. **Access the application:**
-   After starting the development server, you can access the application by opening a web browser and navigating to the appropriate URL and port specified in the terminal.
+   After starting the development server, you can access the application by opening a web browser and navigating to [http://localhost:52000/](http://localhost:52000/) or to the appropriate URL and port specified in the terminal.

 That's it!
 You should now have the project up and running on your local machine.